dannycab/slides/content/resisting-the-bullshit/slides.md

 Cops are very good at getting you to talk to them.
 They are seeking your consent to search you, your car, your home, etc.

 ## "I don't have anything to say.
-I want to speak to a lawyer."
+I don't consent to be searched."

 ---

 # Immigration and Customs Enforcement

-- If you are approached by ICE, you have the right to remain silent
+If you are approached by ICE, you have the right to remain silent

 - ICE cannot enter your home without a warrant signed by a judge
+- MSU classrooms, research spaces, and offices are not public spaces
-- ICE cannot enter our classrooms, research spaces, or offices without a warrant signed by a judge
+- ICE cannot enter these spaces without a warrant signed by a judge

 Red cards are available from the Immirgrant Legal Resource Center
 <https://www.ilrc.org/red-cards-tarjetas-rojas>

 ## "I don't have anything to say.
-I want to speak to a lawyer."
+I'm asking you to leave."

 ---